MonsterDeveloper/moysklad-ts/CONTRIBUTING.md

 - You have [Node.js](https://nodejs.org/en/) at version >= 18.x.x and <= 20.x.x and [pnpm](https://pnpm.io) at v8 installed.
 - You are familiar with [Git](https://git-scm.com).

+	> You can also use GitPod to instantly initialize a development environment.
+Just click the GitPod button in the [README](./README.md).

 **Before submitting your pull request** make sure the following requirements are fulfilled:

 - Fork the repository and create your new branch from `main`.